Smooth Calabi-Yau varieties with large index and Betti numbers: Triangles

-The base case of this recursive procedure is trivial, as $\widecheck{P}_2^{(1)}$ is a line segment.
-Finally, as shown in \cref{section/triangles/reduction}, this yields regular, unimodular triangulations of the polytopes $P_1^{(n)}$.
+The above construction proves \cref{triangles/triangulating2dual}, which as discussed proves \cref{triangles/triangulating2}.
+Finally, as shown in \cref{section/triangles/reduction}, this proves \cref{triangles/triangulating1}.
 As discussed in \cref{section/toric}, we conclude with a family of toric, projective, crepant resolutions of the weighted projective spaces $\P_1^{(n)}$ (as well as a compatible family of toric, projective, crepant resolutions of the $\P_2^{(n)}$).